dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 forwarding members must preserve the semantics of a direct invocation.
-In particular, if an invocation omits some optional parameters then the invocation of a member of `R0` must use the default value for that parameter, not a statically known value.*
+In particular, if an invocation omits some optional parameters then the invocation of a member of `R0` must use the default value for that parameter of the actually invoked instance method, not a statically known value.*

 ```dart
 class C {